Writing Techincal Documentation and User Manuals

 On the surface, the problem with writing decent documentation is not knowing the intended audience; you need to think as they think, walk in their shoes, and use terminology, concepts, and analogies they are already familiar with.

-A good way of looking at the problem is that you have to address two kinds of people.
+A good way of looking at the problem is that you have to address at least two kinds of people.
 Those who want to tell their computer what to do (power users), and those who want their computer to tell them what to do.

 Example Manuals